 We encourage students to have a broad and balanced educational background during their undergraduate years.
 In addition to courses in the sciences, recommended areas of study include: literature, mathematics, behavioral sciences, history, philosophy and the arts.

-An earned bachelor's degree from an institution accredited by the National Committee of Regional Accrediting Agencies in the U.S. or Canada is required for all students matriculating to The Robert Larner, M.D.
+An earned bachelor's degree in any discipline from an institution accredited by the National Committee of Regional Accrediting Agencies in the U.S. or Canada is required for all students matriculating to The Robert Larner, M.D.
 College of Medicine at The University of Vermont.

-An applicant's undergraduate studies must include the coursework listed.
+An applicant's undergraduate studies must include the coursework listed in the box to the right.
 We also strongly recommend one course in biochemistry or molecular genetics.
-If your learning institution has a specific sequence of courses, make a note of this on your secondary application.
+If your learning institution has a specific sequence of courses, make a note of this on your secondary application under additional comments.

-All courses should be completed by July 1 of the year you plan to matriculate.
-Official transcripts must be received after the grade is available and no later than July 1.
-Failure to document completion by this date may result in the rescinding of any acceptance or waitlist status.
+All required courses must be competed prior to matriculation of the year you plan to matriculate.
+Official transcripts must be received after the grade is available.

 The Medical College Admission Test (MCAT) is required of all applicants.
-For the 2022-2023 application cycle, with matriculation in 2023, we will
+For the 2022-2023 application cycle, we will

 We operate on a rolling admissions basis.
 It is therefore beneficial for all applicants to submit completed application materials, including MCAT scores, by September 1, 2022.

 Letters of Recommendation

 The Larner College of Medicine participates in the AMCAS letter writer service and letters must be submitted through the letter writer portal.

 We require a committee letter or a letter packet if your college or university provides it.
 These collective letters count as one letter in AMCAS and meet the entire requirement.